amidaware/trmm-docs/docs/install_server.md

         - Do it when you update your SSL certs.

 Especially don't get behind 2 major rev's.
 Lots of agent connectivity changes occurring.
 If you don't keep up, you'll be needing to do manual updates by adjusting the `updates.sh` and specifying older branches...then doing update, wait for all agents to get updated...then do the next major branch, then wait for agent updates...until you're current.
-Can we say #Painful.
+Can we say **#Painful**.